Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Zoning is the municipal/local laws or regulations that dictate how property can and cannot be used.
 Zoning is reviewed as part of the permitting process to ensure the applicant may use the property as intended.

-There are two ways to schedule an inspection: online at the following link or by calling the Automated Inspection Request/Information System (AIRIS) at 301-883-5390.
+There are two ways to schedule an inspection: online at the following link or by calling the County’s Interactive Voice Response system (IVR) at 301-755-9000.

 A job card is a document that is a part of the U&O application process.
 It allows you to call for an inspection.
 A permit is the actual document that states the work you are performing is allowed per the regulatory requirements.
 You should not start work until an actual permit is issued.